Matchday Info: Premier Sports Cup Final

 Match Details

-The St Mirren Ticket Office is open on matchday from 11am until just after kick-off (2pm).
+The St Mirren Ticket Office is open on matchday from 10am-2pm and 6pm until just after kick-off (7:45pm).
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).

-Away tickets were on sale to opposition fans directly through Hibernian.
-These have now sold out.
-There will be no sale of tickets for away supporters at The SMiSA Stadium.
+Away tickets are sold out.
+There are NO tickets available for away supporters at The SMiSA Stadium.

 Supporters should also note that there is no access between the West and North Stands.